 The Sales Rep will use the above information to complete a sales contract.
 Your delivery (or pickup) will be arranged as soon as a signed sales contract is received and payment processed.

 The rental process is the same as the sales process described above, except that you will also be asked how long you plan on renting the container for.
 Renting is quick, easy, more affordable than buying, and you don’t need to store or resell the container when you’re done with it.
-Long term discounts, large order discounts, and buyout options are available.

 The following aspects of renting are important to note: